Learning tool

 Practice daily

-Even 5 minutes a day identifying notes on the staff builds muscle memory faster than an hour once a week.
+5 minutes a day identifying notes builds muscle memory faster than an hour once a week.

 Enjoying the free learning tools?
 A coffee helps keep them free for everyone.